ekg/mmcur/intro.md

 This deeper transfer of computational thinking [explains why models continue improving far beyond naive pattern-matching saturation points](https://ai.meta.com/blog/meta-llama-3/)—they're gradually refining their models of human cognitive processes themselves.

 Part of the magic is that LLMs, must of which are Transformers, are forging a shared computational interface with us, letting us push each other around in a collaborative workspace space that can solve new tasks.
+<a name="attention-tax"></a>
+# The Attention Tax

-However, they have a costly flaw that makes them otherworldly in their resource demands: <a name="attention">attention</a>.
+However, they have a costly flaw that makes them otherworldly in their resource demands: attention.
 In effect, attention is a learned function for memory and association across the input.
 But with n tokens, each must attend to every other token—an n × n explosion in both compute and memory.
 Double your context length, quadruple the cost.